bkd-mba-fbi/evento-portal/doc/releasing.md

 3. Click on the `Run workflow` button, a tooltip will open.
 It containt a dropdown button, from which you can choose a branch.

 4. Always choose the branch you want to deploy a new version from.
-Choose the hotfix branch you jusr created from `production`
+Choose the hotfix branch you just created from `production`

 ![Release Workflow](assets/images/hotfix_step_3_4.png)